Back to All Events

 Join us for an evening of philosophical engagement with the profound tensions and questions emerging from the brutal violence that has gripped so any parts of the world.

-Over dinner, conversation, and facilitated collective reflection, we will give deep attention to these key issues:
+Over dinner, conversation, and facilitated collective reflection, we will consider some challenging but critically important questions:

-How does humanity respond to the destructiveness of war in our time - in Gaza, Ukraine, Sudan, Myanmar?
-What of the nuclear threat and the implications for climate change?
+• How do we respond to the destructiveness of war in our time - in Gaza, Ukraine, Sudan, Myanmar?
+And what of the nuclear threat and the implications for climate change?

 Tim Adalin is a philosopher who works as a speaker and dialogic guide for deep and expansive general thinking, and collaborates across networks of local and global thinkers, artists, technologists and culture-makers who desire to cultivate vital, vibrant, and high integrity culture.
 Find how to work with Tim at https://www.timadalin.xyz.